The 1975 and Activist Greta Thunberg Cry ‘Rebel’ in Impassioned Climate Change Alert

 Over plaintive piano, Thunberg begins in alarming fashion, calling for a reality check with the words, “We are right now in the beginning of a climate and ecological crisis, and we need to call it what it is: an emergency.”
 She urges us to recognize the problem, and take action, adding that, “Homo sapiens have not yet failed.
 We can still fix this.”
 In ancient history, the ice ages threatened to make us extinct, and the pressures of it shaped our existence, by forcing us to develop new genius in order to survive.
 Now, that intelligence has the upper hand, and it is in our power to take charge, one can argue that it is every person’s responsibility to take action against man-made climate change in order to thwart catastrophic distasters that are sure to plague our future.
 And that it is a human duty to challenge the very systems in place that are destroying our civilization.

 It would be hard to not find this track and this whole venture admirable, and at moments impactful, especially when it comes to the point that Thunberg explains, “We need a system change rather than individual change, but you cannot have one without the other.”
-Where the 1975 and Thunberg let listeners down is by stopping there, rather than following through.
+Where the 1975 let listeners down is by stopping there, rather than following through.
 The only conceivable explanation for allowing behaviors that threaten our very existence to go so excused, is ignorance and compliance on the part of vested interests.
 To address these issues further, the outro should have added a way for listeners to learn and understand more of how they can make a difference, how they can “rebel.”
-The 1975 and Thunberg should have used their platform to offer a way for the millions of young listeners to carry on this dialogue, by creating or partnering with a website and global movement that gives access to solutions, to “system-wide change.”
+At moments, it can feel like the 1975 exploit Thunberg’s voice for their own platform, when they should have used their platform to offer a way for the millions of young listeners to carry on this dialogue, by creating or partnering with a website and global movement that gives access to solutions, to “system-wide change.”
 Including a website to solutions like practical transitions to clean, renewable energy sources — electric vehicles and effective community transport, solar power, and cultivation of forests that naturally balance out the effect of harmful gas emissions — would have helped avoid this effort being in vain.
-With such a massive opportunity to be heard, it’s a shame that the 1975 and Thunberg ignored these possibilities, along with the chance to offer “individual” solutions of effective ways that listeners can impact the outcome through daily choices — adopting a complete, or at least a majority of an earth-friendly vegan diet, consuming less, flying only when absolutely needed, conserving electrity — refraining, reusing, recycling.
+With such a massive opportunity to be heard, it’s a shame that the 1975 ignored these possibilities, along with the chance to offer “individual” solutions of effective ways that listeners can impact the outcome through daily choices — adopting a complete, or at least a majority of an earth-friendly vegan diet, consuming less, flying only when absolutely needed, conserving electrity — refraining, reusing, recycling.
 The track ends with the rallying call, “It is now time for civil disobedience.
-It is time to rebel,” which has absolute truth to it, but you might reasonably interpret it as a call to rebel against this tepid strain of activism, and go a little further.
+It is time to rebel,” which has absolute truth to it, but you might reasonably interpret it as a call to rebel against this tepid strain of activism, and, like Thunberg, go a little further.

 The 1975’s self-titled track featuring Greta Thunberg is available July 26 on Apple Music.
 For more information on how you too can be the change needed to combat our global climate crisis visit Act Now.